 - God designed sex to bond a couple, so a lack of sex means a poor bond.

-- Marital sex reduces the temptation to lust and sin, while a lack of marital sex increases those things.
+- Marital sex reduces the temptation of lust and sin, while a lack of marital sex increases those things.

 - God said not to refuse our spouse sexually, so refusing is wrong.